Lacrymology/states/gitlab/doc/pillar.rst

 gitlab:db_key_base
 ~~~~~~~~~~~~~~~~~~

-Used to encrypt for variables.
-Ensure that you don't lose it.
-If you change or
-lose this key you will be unable to access variables stored in database.
-Make
+Used to encrypt for variables, required to access variables stored in database,
-sure the secret is at least 30 characters and all random, no
+use at least 30 random characters.
-regular words or you'll be exposed to dictionary attacks.

 Optional
 --------